tripulse/triabot/README.md

 <h1 align=center>triabot</h1>
-<p align=center>tripulse's own Discord bot which serves a lot of unique features that other bots fail to deliver.
-This is mostly used for general purpose stuff (eg. slight moderation, text/media manipulation).</p>
+tripulse's own Discord bot which serves a lot of unique features that other bots fail to deliver.

 > The internal structures are now stabilized so as the features are.
-Updates will be pushed at random intervals but gurantee stability, if still a bug is found report to "Issues" tab.
+Updates will be pushed at random intervals but gurantee stability, if still a bug is found report to "Issues" section of the Github repository.

 ---